ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 * [BLAST 2.6.0](results/results-blast-2.6.0.tsv)
 * [PLAST 2.3.2](results/results-blast-2.3.2.tsv)

+Note: content of the above files is described [here](results/README.md)

 Since we were interested in running, here are some graphical outputs (generated using material from sub-folder [gnuplot](gnuplot)):

 * ![P-P: blastp](gnuplot/pp-time.png)